gskielian/Energy-Technologies/Generators/Wind-based/README.md

 * Wattage per knot of wind

-and provide resources for you to estimate the amount of energy you can attain from wind power from your area (but no guarantees, these are just estimates).
+The page will provide resources for you to estimate the amount of energy you can attain from wind power from your area (but no guarantees, these are just estimates).